Divyansh-465/Live-Streaming-Web-Application-Backend/README.md

-# NestJs Video Streaming
+# NestJs Live Streaming

-A video streaming app using Node js with Nest js framework.
+A live streaming app using Node js with Nest js framework.

 Implementation of Video Streaming in Nest js and Next js, with defined some concepts about this topic that: